notetiene/checkoin/README.md

 Please [contribute](#crowdsourcing) to propose reward(s) you would like to receive.
 It can be anything as long as it doesn't threat to jeopardize or alter the project (e.g. technological security or privacy disruptions, unclear conflict of interest, etc.),

 ##### → Your Checkoin service or product highlighted
 The website [checkoin.org](https://checkoin.org/) will list upon request any service or product related to *Checkoin* (*Blacklights*, *Models*, *Minters*, *Auditors*, market places for *Coins*, [Asset Producers](#model__asset_producer), [Asset Suppliers](#model__asset_supplier), [Asset Managers](#model__asset_manager), [Asset Vaults](#model__asset_vault), etc.), but the donors' products and services will be highlighted on the top of the lists.
+If you want your company to become the CoinBase-like or BitPay-like of the *Checkoin*'s ecosystem, this highlight might be the competition advantage that'll make the difference.
 The duration and position of the highlight will depend of the donor's choice, according to the amount and of the donation (with a maximum of 3 years for the highest donation), and starts whenever the donor decides so.

 ##### → [Seigniorage](https://en.wikipedia.org/wiki/Seigniorage) on the future *Checkoin*'s currency money supply
-Once *Checkoin* will be up and running, and after a period of observation, *Checkoin* will research and develop a currency that will be specifically dedicated to physical cryptocoins (likely to run upon the technology running *Chain*), and tailor made to the specificities of *Checkoin* and its ecosystem.
+Originally *Checkoin* is not a currency, just a physical transport layer for third party assets.
+However, once *Checkoin* will be up and running, and after a period of observation, *Checkoin* will research and develop a new currency that will be specifically dedicated to physical cryptocoins (likely to run upon the technology running *Chain*), and tailor made to the specificities of *Checkoin* and its ecosystem.
 For example, its value could be expression of the average of all the circulating assets, and be proposed as the stable currency of reference for stating prices on *Blacklights*, price tags, etc. This currency will be independent from *Checkoin*, or autonomous (e.g. definitive smart contracts), its money supply and eventual growth are to be defined, please [contribute](#crowdsourcing) to propose other features and characteristics for this future currency.
 The donors will have a [seigniorage](https://en.wikipedia.org/wiki/Seigniorage) privilege on the initial money supply of this currency, proportionally to the amount and timing of their donation.

 ## Roadmap